-One of the two SEND Leads is also the manager of the speech and language department, and has been at the school for 25 years, all of which time has seen her working in SEND.
-Our second SEND Lead is currently completing a Masters of Education degree in Teaching/Assessing students with literacy difficulties.
+The Inclusion Coordinator is also the manager of the Speech and Language Resource Provision, and has been at the school for 24 years, all of which time has seen her working in SEND.
+There is a Deputy SENCo who is developing her practice in SEND.

-There are 3 fully trained speech and language therapists who work on site, one of whom is a Highly Specialist Band 7 therapist.
+There are 2 fully trained Speech and Language Therapists who work on site, one of whom is a Highly Specialist Band 7 therapist.